 Researching Universities and Scholarships

-Many students do both: they apply for admission and simultaneously for scholarships.
-For example, Nain Danish (Pakistan) chose to apply through the GKS Embassy Track, which allowed her to list three preferred universities on her application.
-Through this route, she applied to Seoul National University, Korea University, and Yeungnam University with one set of documents via the Korean Embassy in her country.
-Nain was accepted by her top choices (SNU and Korea University) and ultimately enrolled at SNU.
-Her story highlights the importance of careful research and ranking of programs when using scholarship tracks – she picked institutions that aligned perfectly with her field (International Development) and career goals.
-On the other hand, some students apply directly to the university (university track or self-funded route).
+On the other hand, some students apply directly to the university through a university track or self-funded route.
 Eizat Zakbah, for instance, focused on Sun Moon University’s TESOL program because it fit his academic background.
 He reached out to professors at that university while preparing his application, ensuring the program was the right fit and that faculty were aware of his interest.
-As you research, take notes on deadlines (which can vary by university and by semester intake) and on required application materials.
-Decide early if you need to sit for any exams (language or others) so you can schedule them in time.
-In summary, investing time in the research phase – identifying the ideal program and funding – will set a strong foundation for the rest of your application process.
+As you research, take notes on deadlines, which can vary by university, semester intake, department, and scholarship track, and on required application materials.
+Decide early if you need to take any exams, such as language tests, so you can schedule them in time.
+In summary, investing time in the research phase by identifying the ideal program and funding will set a strong foundation for the rest of your application process.

 Preparing and Submitting Your Application

-Preparation is where you can learn from past scholars’ strategies.
-A common piece of advice is “start early and stay organized.”
-Nain says that scholarship applications took more time and effort than she expected, her recommendation is to start preparing documents and studying requirements months in advance to avoid last-minute stress.
-Eizat shared that he downloaded application forms and guidelines from a previous year to understand exactly what was needed; since the requirements didn’t change much, he was able to gather everything (like certified transcripts, recommendation letters, etc.) well before the deadline.
 As you fill out the application, pay close attention to any short-essay questions or prompts about your study plan.
-Tailor each application to the specific university if you are applying to multiple schools – mention professors you’d like to work with or research projects at that department that interest you.
+Tailor each application to the specific university if you are applying to multiple schools.
+Mention professors you would like to work with or research projects at that department that interest you.
 This shows genuine interest and fit.
-When Olumide Odeyemi was applying for his engineering master’s, he carefully highlighted how his background in electrical engineering and passion for telecommunications made him a perfect candidate for SeoulTech’s program.
+When Olumide Odeyemi was applying for his engineering master’s, he carefully highlighted how his background in electrical engineering and passion for telecommunications made him a strong candidate for SeoulTech’s program.
 This kind of customization can make your application stand out.

-After compiling all documents and filling forms, you will usually need to pay an application fee (for direct university applications) and then submit your application online.
+After compiling all documents and filling out forms, you will usually need to pay an application fee for direct university applications and then submit your application online.
+The amount varies by university and program.
 Keep digital and physical copies of everything you submit.
-If any documents need to be mailed (some schools require hard copies or official sealed transcripts sent by post), arrange that as well.
+If any documents need to be mailed or submitted later in original form, arrange that as well.
 Once submitted, the waiting period begins.
-Some programs may invite you for an interview (this could be via video call for international applicants).
-Not all have interviews, but if yours does, prepare by reviewing your research interests and motivation, essentially, know your application inside out.
+Some programs may invite you for an interview, which could be conducted online for international applicants.
+Not all programs have interviews, but if yours does, prepare by reviewing your research interests and motivation.
+In other words, know your application inside and out.
 One GKS scholar mentioned that being well-prepared to discuss her study plan in an interview gave her an edge.
-Finally, be mindful of multiple timelines: if you applied to several places (or through a scholarship and a university separately), decisions may come at different times.
-Adigun applied for GKS and had to wait for scholarship results while also keeping an eye on university admission notices.
-In all cases, check your email (and university application portal) regularly for updates or additional document requests.
-The submission process can feel complex, but with diligent preparation – as demonstrated by these scholars – you can navigate it successfully.

 Tips for a Successful Application